neeraj-somani/sep20cloudguruchallenge/README.md

 You should explore the contents of this project.
-It demonstrates a CDK app with two instances of a stack (`backend_stack`) and (`frontend_stack`). which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK app with two instances of a stack (`backend_stack`) and (`frontend_stack`). which contains all AWS related resources as illustrated in below architecture diagram.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.